hu4132231/api-testing-practice/README.md

 * Returned data type matches expectation
 * Response time is within an acceptable range
 * Error response appears when required input is missing
+* Empty or out-of-range responses are handled consistently

 ---